kanishka-linux/ReadManga/README.md

 Once Dependencies are installed Download the folder.
 Goto ReadManga Directory containing 'install.py' file (If you want stable version of the application written in pyqt4).
 If you want to try experimental version of the application written in pyqt5 then goto ReadManga-PyQt5 Directory containing 'install.py' file.

-Once you are inside the required directory, Open Terminal in the directory and execute **python3 mangaKA.py** to open the application directly or use following command to create application launcher:
+Once you are inside the required directory, Open Terminal in the directory and execute **'python3 mangaKA.py'** to open the application directly or use following command to create application launcher:

-#In Arch:
+###In Arch:

 python install.py

-#In Ubuntu 14.04+:
+###In Ubuntu 14.04+:

 python3 install.py